Star Trek Generations: Plot

 Upon entering the Veridian system, Picard offers himself to the Duras sisters in exchange for La Forge but insists on being transported to Soran directly.
 La Forge is returned to Enterprise, but unwittingly exposes the ship's defense details through the transmitter installed in his VISOR device.
 The Duras sisters attack, and Enterprise sustains critical damage before destroying the Bird of Prey by triggering its cloaking device, and firing photon torpedoes when its shields drop.
 When La Forge reports that the starship is about to suffer a warp-core breach as a result of the attack, Commander William Riker evacuates everyone to the forward saucer section of the starship, which separates from the engineering section just before the breach occurs.
 The resulting shockwave sends the saucer-section crashing onto the surface of Veridian III.

 Picard fails to stop Soran from launching another probe.
 The Veridian star's resulting destruction alters the ribbon's course, and Picard and Soran enter the Nexus before the shockwave destroys Veridian III.
 Picard is surrounded by an idealized family, but realizes it is an illusion.
-He is confronted by an "echo" of Guinan left behind in the Nexus.
+He is met by an "echo" of Guinan left behind in the Nexus.
 Guinan sends him to meet James T. Kirk, who is safe in the Nexus.
 Though Kirk is initially entranced by the opportunity the Nexus offers to atone for past regrets, he realizes it lacks danger and excitement.
 Having learned that they can travel whenever and wherever desired through the Nexus, Picard convinces Kirk to return with him to Veridian III, shortly before Soran launches the probe.

 Working together, Kirk and Picard distract Soran long enough for Picard to lock the probe in place; it explodes on the launchpad and kills Soran.
 Kirk is fatally injured in the effort, and Picard buries him at the site.
 Three Federation starships arrive to retrieve the Enterprise survivors from Veridian III.
 Picard muses that, given the ship's legacy, the Enterprise-D will not be the last vessel to carry the name.